pre-eth/hammerpy/README.md

 ## Setup and Installation

 HammerPy requires >= Python 3.8.
-In order for the Sotheby's integration to work, you need to install a web driver for Firefox, which takes 2 seconds and can be found [here](https://github.com/mozilla/geckodriver/releases).
+In order for the Sotheby's integration to work, you need to install a web driver for Chrome, which takes 2 seconds and can be found [here](https://chromedriver.chromium.org/downloads).

 Dependencies:
 - requests